IBXCODECAT/Learning-Blender-Scripting/README.md

 # Blender Python Learning Repository

-**⚠ Warning:**
+## About

 This repository is a personal learning resource for exploring Blender Python scripting.
 It is **not maintained** and does **not accept issues or pull requests**.
 The scripts and resources here are for educational purposes and experimentation only.

----

-## About

 This repository tracks my progress and experiments in learning Blender scripting with Python.
 It’s a collection of scripts, examples, and notes designed to help explore Blender’s Python API and understand how to automate tasks, create tools, or extend Blender’s functionality.